Alessandro Jaker, Ph.D.

-Together with my co-author Emerence Cardinal, I have produced a verb grammar of Tetsǫ́t'ıné Yatıé, the dialect of Dëne Sųłıné that I work on, currently in the publication process.
+Together with my co-author Emerence Cardinal, I have produced a verb grammar of Tetsǫ́t'ıné Yatıé, the dialect of Dëne Sųłıné that I work on, recently published by ANLC Publications.
 Click (here) for sample.

 I have transcribed a collection of elders' stories about animals, in both languages, for language learners.
 They include running glossary at the bottom of each page, grammatical explanations, vocabulary review, and comprehension questions.
 Click (here) for sample.

 Yellowknives Dene History